+Name: School:

-Name: Sport: School: School Year:
+Sport: School Year:

-Excellent Above Average Adequate Needs Improvement Unacceptable Not Applicable Pro fessional Responsibilities 闰 A Ā Z E D ZY 1.
+Prof fessional Responsibilities Excellent Above Average Adequate Needs Improvement Unacceptable Not Applicable 1.
 Understand and follow the rules and regulations set forth by the Norfolk School Board, Virginia High School League, Eastern Region Council, and the school.
 2. Follow the code for interscholastic athletics as defined in the Norfolk Public Schools Athletic Handbook for Coaches and meet all criteria as outlined in the job description.
 3. Communicate any problems, concerns, or comments to the athletic director or school administrator.
 4. Participate in inservices, clinics, and professional meetings to enhance coaching skills.
 5. Demonstrate good public relations by cooperating with the media, booster clubs, and other groups to positively promote interscholastic athletics.
 6. Participate in parent meetings, award banquets, and other activities that promote interscholastic athletics.
 7. Belong to professional coaching organizations.
 8. Monitor academic progress of all athletes.
 9. Follow proper procedures for requisitioning equipment, care of equipment, issuing and collecting equipment, inventory, and storage of equipment.
 10. Maintain self-control at all times, accepting adverse decisions without public display of emotion or dissatisfaction with the officials.
 11. Work well with other members of the coaching staff.
 12. Support and attends other athletic activities.
 13. Attend and is punctual to conferences and required meetings held in the school, in the district and at the regional level.
 14. Submit requested materials and reports by the deadline set by the athletic director.
 15. Prepare and submit to the athletic director a plan for out-of- season preparation and conditioning.
 Pre-S Season Responsibilities 1.
 Assume responsibility for awareness of and implementation of Title IX guidelines.
 2. Conduct pre-season meetings with parents and athletes to explain VHSL rules, NCAA requirements, insurance coverage, and other pertinent information.
 3. Provide athletes with a written copy of team rules, regulations and consequences.
 4. Submit to the athletic director a complete VHSL eligibility list a week prior to the first game.

-Team Management Excellent Above Average Adequate Needs Improvement Unacceptable Not Applicable 1.
-Demonstrate good sportsmanship and require the same behavior of athletes.2.
-Provide an example for athletes by his/her appearance, promptness, behavior, language, and conduct.
+- - - Team Management Excellent Above Average Adequate Needs Improvement Unacceptable Not Applicable 1.
+Demonstrate good sportsmanship and require the same behavior of athletes.
+2. Provide an example for athletes by his/her appearance, promptness, behavior, language, and conduct.
 3. Provide proper supervision for athletes in the locker room, weight room, gym, playing field, and on bus trips.
 4. Is fair, understanding, and patient with team members.
-5. Maintain communication with the school athletic trainer, team physician, parent, and school administrator regarding an injured athlete.
-Coaching Performance 1.
-Schedule and conduct well-organized and planned practices. - 2.
-Have fundamental knowledge and the ability to teach the sport.
+5. Maintain communication with the school athletic trainer, team physician, parent, and school administrator regarding an injured athlete. ning Performance 1.
+Schedule and conduct well-organized and planned practices.
+2. Have fundamental knowledge and the ability to teach the 0 sport.
 3. Has the ability to motivate athletes.
-1 4.
-Has the ability to motivate attrictes.
-4. Has the ability to give direction and exhibit leadership in 1 practice and game situations.
+4. Has the ability to give direction and exhibit leadership in - practice and game situations.
 5. Use effective strategies in practice and game situations.
-6. Develop and implement a game plan that allow for adjustments based on the team and opponents play.
+6. Develop and implement a game plan that allow for 7 adjustments based on the team and opponents play.
 7. Execute game plan under pressure.

-Signature of Athletic Director Da ate Signature of Principal Date I have reviewed my evaluation.
-Comments: (Coach's Signature) - 4 - ICOACH S SIGNATUREL 1)2 ate
+Signature of Athletic Director

+Signature of Principal

+I have reviewed my evaluation.